 Skip to main content

 Fishing is fun regardless of your experience level.
 Even those who have never wet a line can find joy in a day on the water We know, it’s not about the number you catch or the size of the fish.
 At least half of the fun comes from being outside, listening to the water and observing the natural world doing its natural thing.
-But if your goal is to at least get some nibbles while you’re out, there are some things to keep in mind.
+But if your goal is to at least get some nibbles while you’re out, there are some fishing tips to keep in mind about how to fish.

-We’ve put together a tip sheet for anglers, a basic tutorial of sorts.
-It’s by no means an encyclopedia on the craft but it will help you perform better while you’re out after trout, salmon, or bass.
+We’ve put together a tip sheet for anglers, a basic tutorial of sorts for those who are just beginning fishing.
+It’s by no means an encyclopedia on the craft, but it will help you perform better while you’re out after trout, salmon, or bass.

 Awareness

-This seems obvious but there’s a lot to it.
+This seems obvious, but there’s a lot to it.
 When we are talking about awareness, we are talking about the whole picture.
 Keep in mind that fish tend to scare easily, so watch your noise level and always take note of your shadow (it will put fish off).
-Fish can often see you even when you can’t see them so move stealthily when you can.
+Fish can often see you even when you can’t see them, so move stealthily when you can.
 It’s the great outdoors, no need for ear pods or phone calls (hopefully you don’t even have service) out here.

 Be aware of other humans, too.
-There are some unwritten rules to fishing and maintaining space is one of them.
+There are some unwritten rules to fishing, and maintaining space is one of them.
 Don’t crowd your fellow fishermen.
 They came out for peace and quiet as well, so give them a modest bubble to work within.
-If you’re sharing the same stretch of river, practice the leapfrog approach to maintain said bubbles and keep from cutting in line or fishing a stretch that’s just been fished (and therefor likely not to fish as well on account of being disturbed).
+If you’re sharing the same stretch of river, practice the leapfrog approach to maintain said bubbles and keep from cutting in line or fishing a stretch that’s just been fished (and therefore likely not to fish as well on account of being disturbed).

-Read the Water
+Read the water

 Think like a fish.
 Where would they hang out?
 In rivers and streams, look for pools behind rocks, eddies, banks, and riffles.
 In lakes, look for rising fish or grab a few rocks and see what bugs they might be eating subsurface.
-Be observant of insect hatches if you’re fly-fishing and try to match your pattern with what’s buzzing about.
+Be observant of insect hatches if you’re fly-fishing, and try to match your pattern with what’s buzzing about.

 With a good pair of polarized outdoor glasses, you can actually see through the water in many cases.
 Look for places where fish might hold, like behind large submerged rocks or near channels where a lot of bugs and other munchies flow by for the taking.
 Try as best you can to allow your bait (worm, fly, spinning lure, etc.) to move naturally, whether that be through some jiggling or a nice dead drift with the current.
-Anytime it pulls or drags, it appears less natural and therefor much less appetizing for most fish.
+Anytime it pulls or drags, it appears less natural and therefore, much less appetizing for most fish.

-Be Patient
+Be patient

 A good fishing day does not have to involve fish.
-Remember that Mother Nature outsmarts you all of the time, especially where angling is concerned.
+Remember that Mother Nature outsmarts you all the time, especially where angling is concerned.
 There’s little sense in getting frustrated over the matter.
 You are, after all, trying to trick an animal into eating something attached to a hook.

 I have been fly-fishing for almost three decades and I still remind myself to be patient.
 That might mean trying ten more casts to the far bank before moving upriver (I can’t tell you how many times working a single area for longer has proven effective) or simply acknowledging that fish don’t feed every hour of the day.
-Even when the fishing is lousy take solace in the fact that you’re not at the office, or doing yard work, or stuck in traffic.
+Even when the fishing is lousy, take solace in the fact that you’re not at the office, or doing yard work, or stuck in traffic.

 Practice